 * Crowds defy Spanish efforts to thwart independence vote

-A "yes" result is likely in the referendum, given that most of those who support independence are expected to cast ballots while most of those against it are not.
+However much voting takes place, a "yes" result is likely, given that most of those who support independence are expected to cast ballots while most of those against it are not.

 Organisers had asked voters to turn out before dawn, hoping for large crowds to be the world's first image of voting day.

 "This is a great opportunity.
 I've waited 80 years for this," said 92-year-old Ramon Jordana, a former taxi driver waiting to vote in Sant Pere de Torello, a town in the foothills of the Pyrenees and a pro-independence bastion.